extensive capabilities of NASFLA, the central life assessment code of NASGRO®,

 occupies 1,200 acres and provides

-nearly two million square feet of laboratories, test facilities, workshops, and offices for more than 2,800 employees who perform contract work for industry and government clients.
+nearly two million square feet of laboratories, test facilities, workshops, and offices for nearly 2,800 employees who perform contract work for industry and government clients.